It is important to know how to write an objective on a resume, because if your resume has one it will be one of the first things the recruiter sees.

-A study by TheLadders used a scientific “eye tracking” technique to determine what recruiters focused on when quickly reviewing resumes.
-The study showed that much of their concentration was focused on the top of the resume.
-This means that having a powerful objective statement located at the top of your resume could help you move to the “interview” vs. “no thanks” pile.
+A study conducted by TheLadders used a scientific "eye tracking" technique to show that much of recruiters’ concentration is focused at the top of the page when they review resumes.
+This means that having a powerful objective statement located at the top of your resume could help you move to the "interview" vs. "no thanks" pile.

 It's become standard resume etiquette to include a summary statement at the top of your resume if you're a professional with relevant work experience that meets the open job criteria.
 A summary statement should highlight an individual's accomplishments and strengths in a short paragraph that is tailored to align with the job for which he or she is applying.